g264r2yznf-gitch/curriculum/web/web-exercises/navigation-bar-web-exercise/navigation-bar-web-exercise.md

     1. Make the navigation bar horizontal.
     2. Space the nav items evenly.
     3. Remove default list styles.
-    4. Highlight links on hover.
+    4. Add an interaction effect to the links
+       (hover on desktop, focus/active on mobile).
     */

     /* Write your CSS below */